This page is updated as new products and ideas become known. So if you have something to add then please send me the details.

 - You can use a standard phone line, but typically the audio quality won’t match the digital options above.
 You’ll need a gadget to sit between the phone and the line to connect to your mixer.
 One of the better solutions is AudioTX which converts a standard landline into a higher quality ISDN line.

 - Another gadget for a standard landline is the JK Audio Inline Patch (product discontinued).
-But search for a used on on eBay etc. As community radio stations move across the digital gadgets such as these are tossed out.
-So grab one if you can.
+But search for a used on on eBay etc. As community radio stations move across to digital solutions, analogue gadgets such as these are tossed out.
+So grab one if you can (they could be worth their weight one day…).

 - FeenPhone A fully duplex (and free) option for the PC.
 While no longer being actively developed it is still freely available.